junseonghwan/PhylExAnalysis/README.md

 1. Download the gene expression matrix files `HGSOC_fc.txt.zip` and `HER2_fc.txt.zip`from our [data repository](https://zenodo.org/record/4533670#.YMecUjZKg8Y) on Zenodo.
 Uncompress the files under `data/` where the input data files for PhylEx should be already available.
 2. Download the results files `HGSOC_results.zip` and `HER2_results.zip`.
 Uncompress the files in `data/`, which should create directories `HGSOC_results` and `HER2_results`.
 These are the MAP trees outputted by running PhylEx.
     - The results can also be reproduced by running PhylEx by running `RunInference.py` script on the input data available in `data/` (see above).
+    - Note that the script doesn't produce prettified figures as presented in the paper.
 3. The phylo-phenotypic analysis for ovarian cancer cell-line data can be reproduced by running `Rscripts/HGSOC_SS3_Analysis.R`.
 The results for HER2+ cancer can be reproduced by running `Rscripts/HER2_DGE_NanoString.R`.
     - For HER2+ analysis, we downloaded [PanCancer pathway genes](https://www.nanostring.com/products/ncounter-assays-panels/panel-selection-tool/) to be downloaded from NanoString (Seattle, WA).
     - It also requires exons, we have a pre-processed file available on `data/exons.bed`.